joncursi/cheddur-whitepaper/whitepaper.md

       * $0.36 per U if hard cap reached
     * fixed price:
       if $0.12 per U, then 55M U * $0.12 = $6.6M hard cap
+  * Soft cap?
-  * If soft cap not reached, funds returned?
+  * If soft cap not reached, then what?

-* Sources
-  * No wikipedia sources

-* More methodology on how we found conclusions from challenges (few more sentences)

-* Legitimize user study by showing questions that were asked

-* Definitions sections
-  * name customer segments (e.g. developers)
-  * vesting & staking
-  * rc_linear cc_sqrt -> reference in SMT whitepaper

-* Roadmap:
-  * Open-source the platform?

   * Legal advice needed:
     * Which countries blocked, if any?
 (US, Canada, China)
     * Tax
       * ICO itself, concerns?
       * Advertisers paying in Cheddur tokens, creates tax headache for them?
+  * How to prevent whales?
+Negative effects of this?

+* Airdrop benefits:
+  * wide distribution, biggest STEEM holders = most knowledgeable on crypto
+  * start from 0, can only go up from there
+  * good story

+* ICO benefits:
+  * market carries the risk

-* Existing reviews
+* ICO downsides:
-  * Snapshot database, build claim UI (requires you to link you Steem account to claim)
+  * supply exceeds demand in early days?
+  * low token holders (potentially 1 guy owns 55%), low participants ** Must put soft cap on to prevent this **

+* Should company holdings on ICO and TIE be the same (currently 15% and 10%)?

 ------------------------------------------------------------------------------->